squer-solutions/micronaut-bfs/README.md

 ```shell
 minikube dashboard
 ```
-You can also point your local Docker CLI to the Minikube docker daemon, so docker builds images directly inside Minikube and you don't have to push images to a remote registry.
+You should also point your local Docker CLI to the Minikube docker daemon, so docker builds images directly inside Minikube and you don't have to push images to a remote registry or manually add them.
-By executing the following command you can do this for the current shell:
+By executing the following command you can do this for the current terminal:
 ```shell
 eval $(minikube docker-env)
 ```
-It is advisable to create a dedicated namespace for our experiments:
+Let's also create a dedicated namespace for our experiments:
 ```shell
 kubectl create namespace micronaut-bfs
 ```

-## Service Discovery
-To make things easy, we will use Kubernetes built-in service discovery mechanisms.
-But we could as well use systems like Consul or Eureka, integration with Micronaut should be very similar.
-There are two simple Micronaut applications available in the repo:
+There are two simple Micronaut applications available on this branch:
 - hello-world: A simple API exposing a single endpoint.
 - simple-client: A simple HTTP client calling the hello-world service every 5 seconds.

-There are also some kubernetes manifests available.
-So you just need to build the images for both applications (`./gradlew dockerBuild`) and apply all the manifests (`kubectl apply -n micronaut-bfs -f manifests`).
+There are also some kubernetes manifests available in the dedicated folder.
+To get started, just build the images for both applications (`./gradlew dockerBuild`) and apply all the manifests in the correct namespace (`kubectl apply -n micronaut-bfs -f manifests`).
 This will create the resources in your local cluster and spin up some pods.

+## Service Discovery
+To make things easier, the client application already uses Kubernetes built-in service discovery mechanisms.
+The application already defines one additional dependency and is configured in a way, that it will scan all kubernetes Service resources, so it can communicate with them.
-The client application can now simply discover the API service and call it using the service name:
+With this setup, the client application can simply reference the API it wants to call by the Service name.
 ```yaml
 apiVersion: v1
 kind: Service